Gui-Lima/Algorithms-and-Data-Structures/Sorting-Algorithms/QuickSort/README.md

 ```

 then we call the function again to the left side and the right side.
+After the first callt the i will be initial-1.

 ## The code